 Best Airbnb In Downtown Chattanooga: Sparkling Clean PRIVATE-STUDIO 1.5mi Downtown

 This Airbnb has one of the best locations in Chattanooga, close to shops, restaurants, and top sights.
 It’s also got excellent amenities to help you feel right at home throughout your stay.
+This is definitely one of the best vacation rentals in Chattanooga for its location.

 Best Hostel in Downtown Chattanooga: The Crash Pad: An Uncommon Hostel